-Gruyère cheese melts your heart, not just your mac and cheese.
-Who knew cheese could do that?
+Gruyère cheese (a hard, aged Swiss alpine cheese known for its nutty, slightly sweet flavor) melts your heart, not just your mac and cheese.

-We’re all about swapping in Gruyère for that classic, stretchy goodness.
+We're all about swapping in Gruyère for that classic, stretchy goodness, particularly in baked or stovetop mac and cheese where its smooth melt and nutty flavor shine.

 Sure, cheddar is great and all, but Gruyère?
-It’s a game changer.
+It's a useful.

 Looking for that perfect melt?
 Check out this guide.